Small Modular Reactors

 The Canadian Small Modular Reactor Roadmap

-As part of its long-term vision, CNL has set out an objective to become a hub for SMR research and technology, including to have a demonstration unit built at an AECL site by 2026.
-This is aligned with AECL’s role as a federal Crown corporation to enable nuclear science and technology and to drive nuclear innovation for Canada.
+As part of its long-term vision, CNL has set out an objective to become a hub for small modular reactor research and technology.
+This aligns with AECL’s role as a federal Crown corporation to enable nuclear science and technology and to drive nuclear innovation for Canada.

-In 2018 CNL started a process to invite applications from organizations interested in siting an SMR demonstration project at one of AECL’s sites.
+In 2018 CNL started a process to invite applications from organizations interested in siting a small modular reactor demonstration project at one of AECL’s sites.